Planning, Fundraising, and Publicity

 - Honorarium/speaking fee - If the speaker's fee is unknown and not publicly available (e.g., posted on their website), please work with the Lectures Program staff to obtain this information.
 In some cases speakers are willing to come for a reduced fee.

 - Lodging - A variety of lodging options are available in Ames, and many of them offer university rates.
-Examples for planning purposes include Gateway Hotel and Conference Center, $130/night, and Iowa House Bed and Breakfast, $150/night.
-Some guests' itineraries may require an overnight stay at a Des Moines airport hotel, which is closer to $175/night.
+Examples for planning purposes include Gateway Hotel and Conference Center and Iowa House Bed and Breakfast.
+Some guests' itineraries may require an overnight stay at a Des Moines airport hotel.

 - Meals - It is reasonable to figure $60/day for meals.
 Meal expenses are not a per diem.
 If the speaker will be attending a dinner with students before the Lecture, please budget $400.
 Student Government guidelines do not permit the funding of receptions.

-- Event Costs - The Committee on Lectures calculates its event costs at $500/event.
+- Event Costs - The Committee on Lectures calculates its event costs at $500 per event.
 This includes electronic publicity, room and technology costs for the event, captioning the recorded event, and related exepenses.

 - Cosponsors - The Committee likes to see broad support for events being planned.
 Please indicate any departments or programs, student organizations, and outside groups that have or may be willing to commit funding to the event.
 The Lectures Program staff will assist in this effort.